laurilehmijoki/s3_website/README.md

 Remember that the extensions here are referring to the *compiled* extensions, not the pre-processed extensions.

-#### Gzip zopfli

-By adding the line `gzip_zopfli: true` into the config file, you can benefit from the zopfli algorithm, which is 100% compatible with the traditional gzip algorithm.
-A zopfli compression takes longer but results in about 5% smaller files.

 ### Using non-standard AWS regions

 By default, `s3_website_monadic` uses the US Standard Region.
 You can upload your